Elevation: 9,681 ft

 North Ridge, Class 2

-Date of Climb: 7/25/16.
 This segment of my journey to three summits [Rock Creek Peak, Jumbo Mountain (MT), and Pyramid Peak] begins on the summit of Rock Creek Peak and follows the Continental Divide northward down to the Rock Creek Peak/Pyramid Peak saddle at 9,060 feet.
-The terrain on the north ridge is a combination of broken scree and tundra.
+The terrain on the North Ridge is a combination of broken scree and tundra.
 It is an easy Class 2 stroll.
 Expect to find snowdrifts on the east side of the ridge, even in mid-July.
-The massive hulk of Jumbo Mountain (Montana) looms to the northeast.
+The massive hulk of Jumbo Mountain (MT) looms to the northeast.
 Jumbo Mountain is a worthy objective, even for climbers focused on Idaho peaks.
 It is a challenging scramble from the Continental Divide.